Islamic view of death: In the Quran

-The Quran discusses the issue of death in several places, wherein it emphasises that death is inevitable, and that no matter how much people try to escape death, it will reach everyone (Q50:19).
-For those who deny resurrection and afterlife, and thus challenge God, the Quran challenges them by asking why these people then do not put back the soul which has reached the throat (of the dying person) and is about to escape the body?
-(56:83–84).
+The Quran discusses the issue of death in several places, wherein it emphasises that death is inevitable, and that no matter how much people try to escape death, it will reach everyone (Quran 50:19).
+For those who deny resurrection and afterlife, and thus challenge God, the Quran challenges them by asking why these people then do not put back the soul which has reached the throat (of the dying person) and is about to escape the body (56:83–84).
 It also says that when death approaches the sinners and disbelievers, and they sense the upcoming chastisement, they pray to God to go back to life to do some good deeds; but this will never be granted (23:99–100).
 Probably the most-frequently quoted verse of the Quran about death is: "Every soul shall taste death, and only on the Day of Judgment will you be paid your full recompense."
 At another place, the Quran urges mankind: "And die not except in a state of Islam" (3:102) because "Truly, the religion in the sight of Allah is Islam" (3:19).
 Other verses related with this issue are: "He (Allah) who created death and life, so that He may test you as to which of you is better in deeds.
 And He is the All-Mighty, the Most-Forgiving" (67:2); "Certainly, they see it (resurrection) as distant, but We see it as near" (70:6–7).

 Suicide

 Islam, as with other Abrahamic religions, views suicide as one of the greatest sins and utterly detrimental to one's spiritual journey.
-The Islamic view is that life and death are given by God.
+The Islamic view is that life and death are given by Allah.
 The absolute prohibition is stated in the Quran, Surah 4:29 which states: "do not kill yourselves.
 Surely, Allah is Most Merciful to you."
-Life is sacred, and a gift from God; and it is only God, and not the human beings, who has the right to take it back.
+Life is sacred, and a gift from Allah; and it is only Allah, and not the human beings, who has the right to take it back.
 This willful taking of one's own life is considered a major sin in Islam.
 Committing suicide to save oneself from suffering is discouraged.
 Islam teaches that in the face of hardship, one should not directly pray for death.
 Instead, one should say: "Oh Allah!
 Let me live as long as life is good for me, and let me die if death is good for me."
 Euthanasia is considered one form of suicide and has the same ruling as that of suicide.
 Unjust killing of any human being is one of the most heinous and the cardinal sins in Islam.

 Cremation

 Cremation is forbidden in Islam.
-The Quran prohibits the burning or the mutilation of dead bodies, whereas Surah 5:32 affirms: "if anyone saves a life, it would be as if he saves the life of all humanity."
+The Quran prohibits the burning or the mutilation of dead bodies, whereas Surah 5:32 affirms: "if anyone saves a life, it would be as if he saves the life of all humanity".

 In the same way, the artificial nutrition and hydration, as well as the organ transplant are controversial matters of interpretation because Islam has no ordained clergy and a unequivocal set of doctrinal living authorities.